 Service Barrie 70 Collier Street, 1st Floor Phone: (705) 726-4242

-Barrie Transit produces a Ride Guide and individual route brochures for your convenience.
+Barrie Transit produces individual route summary brochures for your convenience.
 Full schedule times are available via Google docs.
 Visit

 myridebarrie.ca for trip planning and real-time bus information.